Can We Predict Performance of Large Models across Vision-Language Tasks?: Modeling LVLM Performance

-Rather than using Maximum A Posteriori estimation to obtain point estimates of the unknown performance scores in $\bsR$, we apply MCMC to obtain distributions over the estimated scores and quantify the uncertainties in our predictions.
-Specifically, we use the No-U-Turn Sampler (NUTS)~\citep{nuts}, an advanced Hamiltonian Monte Carlo method~\citep{hmc}.
+Rather than using Maximum A Posteriori estimation to obtain point estimates of the unknown performance scores in $\bsR$, we apply MCMC to obtain distributions over the estimated scores and quantify prediction uncertainty.

-Our experiments show that standard PMF performs well with sufficient observed data.
-But its performance degrades significantly and is even worse than predicting the mean, when the observed data is very sparse (\ie fewer than 10\% model-dataset pairs are observed).
-To address this, we enhance our model with several techniques, with a new graphical model shown in \figref{fig:graphical_model}(B).
+We compare PMF and deep learning-based matrix completion methods, such as Deep Matrix Factorization (DMF)~\citep{dmf} and Graph Convolutional Matrix Completion (GCMC)~\citep{gcmc}.
+The results indicate that PMF is more suitable to our problem than deep learning methods, probably because deep learning is more data hungry.
+Thus, this study will focus on PMF.
+The details are shown in the supplementary materials (\secref{sec:app_comp_pmf_dmf}).